OliverHi/smarthomeserver/README.md

 ## Logging
 If something is not working, check the logs first!
 Some service logs can only be viewed directly via `docker logs containername` or `docker-compose -f yamlname.yaml logs`.
 The important services are pushing their logs to Loki which collects all of them.
 You can use Grafana to view them all.
 I describe this in more detail [here](https://thesmarthomejourney.com/2021/08/23/loki-grafana-log-aggregation/).
 You need to install the Loki logging driver (see installation part above) for this to work or slightly change the compose files by removing the custom logging sections.
+Loki creates a json file for each services log that is kepts until a restart.
+Without any restrictions these files can get really big.
+To avoid this I added a size restriction to the configuration of each service via the `max-size` argument.
+More details about this can be found [here](https://thesmarthomejourney.com/2022/06/15/loki-log-size-limit/).

 ## How does it look like?
 I need more details
 You can find more images and a details in my [blog post](https://thesmarthomejourney.com/2021/01/09/custom-smart-home-server-hub/)